Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Case Studies

-I wrote this DRAM test to test this program in 1979 and ran it on a 2.5 Mhz Z80.
-Threw the CPU and card cage in a temperature chamber and let it run all morning.
-It had some interesting and practical results.
-It turns off the memory refresh by banging on the R ( Refresh ) register as fast as it can for 1 millisecond, then tests memory for any memory cells that have discharged.
-If any bit fails it prints it.
+A tester could simply throw the CPU and card cage in a temperature chamber and let it run all morning — with some interesting and practical results.
+The test turns off the memory refresh by banging on the R (Refresh) register as fast as it could for one millisecond, then tested memory for any memory cells that discharged.
+If any bit failed, the test printed it.

 When Z80 Systems use the processor generated REFRESH signal to refresh dynamic RAMs, the Z80 must be able to execute op codes.
 Several factors can cause the execution of opcodes to be inhibited and will destroy the contents of dynamic memory.